qpdf/qpdf/manual/cli.rst

   overlay/underlay file is encrypted.

-- :samp:`--to=page-range`: a range of pages in the same form at described in :ref:`ref.page-selection` indicates which pages in the output should have the overlay/underlay applied.
+- :samp:`--to=page-range`: a range of pages in the same form at described in :ref:`page-selection` indicates which pages in the output should have the overlay/underlay applied.
 If not specified, overlay/underlay are applied to all pages.